A simple master Theorem for discrete divide and conquer recurrences: Abstract

 \section{Abstract}

 The aim of this note is to provide a Master Theorem for some discrete divide and conquer recurrences:

-where the $p_i$'s belong to $(0,1)$.
+where the $m_i$'s are integers with $m_i\ge 2$.
 The main novelty of this work is there is no assumption of regularity or monotonicity for $(a_n)$.
-Then, this result can be applied to various sequences of random variables $(a_n)_{n\ge 0}$, for example such that $\sup_{n\ge 1}\E(|a_n|)<+\infty$.
+Then, this result can be applied to various sequences of random variables $(a_n)_{n\ge 0}$, for example such that $\sup_{n\ge 1}\bbE(|a_n|)<+\infty$.